everydotorg/charity-api-docs/docs/nonprofit-search.md

 [Click here](./types#causes) to learn more about causes and view the latest list of valid causes.

+_Note this parameter used to be called `tags`, but it was renamed to `causes` to be more consistent with existing terminology.
+To ensure backwards compatibility, the `tags` parameter name will continue to work as expected, but we encourage you to use / upgrade to `causes` if possible._

 ### `GET /v0.2/browse/:cause`

 This endpoint returns nonprofits associated with a given cause.
 Use it to let